nju-ee/nju-ee.github.io/content/en/home/welcome.md

 <br>

-The **emAI** has been a center of excellence for Artificial Intelligence research, teaching, and practice.
+The **VAIS** has been a center of excellence for Artificial Intelligence research, teaching, and practice.